PalMuc/Annotate-GFF/Readme.md

             --input-gff, -i <s>:   Input GFF file
            --output-gff, -o <s>:   Output GFF file
             --blast-xml, -b <s>:   Blast XML output
-       --annotation-xml, -a <s>:   Blast XML output for annotations --help, -h:   Show a help message
+         --species-name, -s <s>:   Species name to use if no species name is found in the hit definition --annotation-xml, -a <s>:   Blast XML output for annotations --help, -h:   Show a help message